Username or E-mail

 Summary

-• Lists store collections of data.
+• Lists are collections of data.

 • Every item in a list has an index (number) that tells you where, in that list, that item resides.